spmjs/spmjs.io/documentation/spm-commands.md

 `spm` have a collection of commands for package lifecycle management.

-There is a simple list of them, and you can type `spm help [command]` to learn more details.
+There is a simple list of them, and you can type `spm [command] -h` to learn more details.

 ![](https://t.alipayobjects.com/images/T1Rj8cXhl5XXXXXXXX.png)